The Intellivision only supported RF-out, but can be modded for RGB, as well as composite video.

 - Run the cables through the AV hole (to make it easier to work with) and solder the output wires to the

-- Here's a closeup of the connector, with all ground wires soldered to the top:
+- Here's a closeup of the connector I used in my installation, with all ground wires soldered to the top:

 - Now re-assemble all the components.
 I chose to leave the large metal shield off, as it made re-assembly much